lake-wg/edhoc/draft-ietf-lake-edhoc.md

 6. Identifier used as identity of endpoint; see {{identities}}.
 7. If message_4 shall be sent/expected, and if not, how to ensure a protected application message is sent from the Responder to the Initiator; see {{m4}}.

 The applicability statement may also contain information about supported cipher suites.
-The procedure for selecting and verifying cipher suite is still performed as specified by the protocol, but it may become simplified by this knowledge.
+The procedure for selecting and verifying cipher suite is still performed as described in {{asym-msg1-form}} and {{wrong-selected}}, but it may become simplified by this knowledge.

 An example of an applicability statement is shown in {{appl-temp}}.